Part 1 of 6 of our Organizational Resilience Series

 Our framework is based on academic research as well as our in-house interviews with leaders across a wide range of industries (e.g., tech, medical, non-profit) by LifeLabs Learning’s Impact Lead Joie Lim, M.S., who is developing specialized expertise in Organizational Resilience.

-First, let’s start with a definition.
-‘Organizational resilience’ is the ability of an organization to continue to thrive and meet its objectives in the face of adversity by adapting and transforming.
+Organizational resilience is the ability of an organization to continue thriving and meeting its objectives in the face of adversity by adapting and transforming.

-- Individual level: When employees have resiliency skills (e.g., tools from our Adaptivity & Resilience workshop) they are better at responding to, enacting, and creating change.
+- Individual level: When employees have resiliency skills (e.g., tools from our Adaptivity & Resilience workshop), they are better at responding to, enacting, and creating change.

 - System level: When systems (e.g., performance assessments, onboarding, goal-setting) are resilient, they reinforce resilient behaviors.
-Flexible systems allow employees to quickly align with new organizational goals and refocus on high value work.
+Flexible systems allow employees to quickly align with new organizational goals and refocus on high-value work.

 - Organizational level: When an organization is resilient, it has a diversified portfolio to fill in gaps for market-fit, financial flexibility to bounce back in times of hardship, and overall agility through distributed decision-making and ownership.